 Will you dare go down into the pit and face the monsters?

 Now, wait a minute!
 What was that about a début album?
 The band – joining us from Leipzig – already clings to the aforementioned stinky metal underbelly since 2006, but only produced one EP back in 2009, now followed by this new album.
 Well, I’ll be damned.

-Antyra proclaims Pentachronist to be narrative Epic Metal.
-The opinions vary wildly what qualifies epic in #metal and what not.
-For sure, Antyra gyrate around a wide arrangement of #metal flavors, from Black Metal to Prog and back with a mighty shot of Pagan Metal.
+Antyra proclaims Pentachronist to be Narrative Epic Metal.
+The opinions vary wildly on what qualifies epic in metal and what doesn’t.
+For sure, Antyra gyrate around a wide arrangement of metal flavors, from Black Metal to Prog and back with a mighty shot of Pagan Metal.
 I’d position them in the Prog and Alt Metal area (which in itself is often defined as epic), even the Psychedelic universe.
-But in the end nobody really cares what the hell it is, as long as the tune is juicy and gets us some stellar #metal.
+But in the end, nobody really cares what the hell it is, as long as the tune is juicy and gets us some stellar metal.

 Pentachronist follows a storyline of sorts!

-Five (penta, get the drift?) chapters, each with a prelude or intro, kind of narrating the upcoming chapter.
-Some of them intros harass you in form of some sort of a weird chant, others in a kind of bizarre monologue and choir worse than Lords of the Ring after 15 hobbit beers.
-All this strung together helter skelter, which ain’t winning them any laurels neither.
+Five2) chapters, each with a prelude or intro, kind of narrating the upcoming chapter.
+Some of the intros harass you in form of some sort of a weird chant, others in a kind of bizarre monologue and choir worse than Lords of the Ring after 15 hobbit beers.
+All this strung together helter-skelter, which ain’t winning them any laurels either.

 Now, where does this motley selection of tracks land us?

 You gotta give it to them.
 I have seldom seen creative energy at work to that extent.
 Having the courage to concoct a piece of work of such exquisite and eclectic complexity, stringing together theatrical parts with metal and rock speaks for itself.